Ads Transparency Center FAQs

 Political Promoted Tweets

-When will the ATC show information for political campaigning advertisers in other markets?
+When will the ATC show information for political advertisers in other markets?

 Political campaigning ads for supported countries will show once enforcement begins.
 A list of supported countries is available in our Political Content directory page.

-When do political campaigning ads begin to show in the ATC?
+When do political ads begin to show in the ATC?

 Political campaigning ads will begin to show once an entity completes the certification process and agrees to the updated Terms of Service prior to running their first campaign.

-Why are my non-political ads showing in the political campaigning section?
+Why are my non-political ads showing in the political section?

 If you are promoting both political campaigning and non-political ads, make sure you use the appropriate ad account.